10Ring/FakeFormer/README.md

 ## Contact
 Please contact dat.nguyen@uni.lu.
-Any questions or discussions are welcomed!
+Any questions or discussions are welcome!

 ## License